-View psychologists that provide ASD Assessments in our Providers database.
+View providers that do ASD Assessments in our Provider database.

 Getting a diagnosis – under 12 years

 A free diagnosis is available to children under 12 years of age.
 This is available through the ACT Child Development Service (ACTCDS).

 This may take some time as there is a waiting list to have an assessment done.